Aquarium profile

 Glossary:

-The combined bubble rate, drift, and size pressure used by the motion cue.
+The combined effect of bubble rate, drift, and size on how busy the water column feels.

 Motion trail